faghihy/bettermode-assignment/README.md

 - Pros: Allows users to create complex group structures, enhancing the flexibility of the permissions system.
 - Cons: Increases the complexity of permission checks, especially with nested groups.
 Ensuring data consistency across these groups can be challenging.
-- Decision: Used recursive methods with caching (TODO) to manage nested group memberships efficiently.
-This approach maintains flexibility while addressing performance and consistency concerns.
+- Decision: Used recursive methods to manage nested group memberships efficiently.

-#### Inheritance vs. Explicit Permissions

-- Pros: Simplifies permission management for users by automatically applying parent tweet permissions to replies.
-- Cons: Adds complexity to the permission check logic, as it requires evaluating the permission hierarchy.
-- Decision: Implemented lazy evaluation of inherited permissions to defer complex calculations until necessary.
-This reduces the performance overhead during permission updates.

 #### REST vs. GraphQL API